-Under alternative 3, the number of employees required for winter use management activities in the interior or the park would stay the same as under the 2009 to 2013 interim regulations minus 3 positions at the East Entrance due to the closure of Sylvan Pass (approximately 128 staff positions).
+Under alternative 3, the number of employees required for winter use management activities in the interior or the park would stay the same as under the 2009-2012 interim regulations minus three positions at the east entrance due to the closure of Sylvan Pass (approximately 128).
 Sylvan Pass would be closed and avalanche control activities would no longer continue.
 The closure of Sylvan Pass would represent a cost savings of approximately \$124,868.

-In terms of GHG emissions and fuel consumption, the numbers of park staff and the OSVs to support them would be similar to levels required for the 2009/2010 to 2011/2012 winter seasons, and would therefore not result in an increase in fuel consumption and associated emissions.
+In terms of greenhouse gas emissions and fuel consumption, park staff and the number of OSVs to support them would be similar to levels required for the 2009/2010 to 2011/2012 winter seasons, and would therefore not result in an increase in fuel consumption and associated emissions.

 In total, costs for operation under alternative 3 would be approximately \$5,461,990, which reflects the operating costs for the 2011/2012 winter season minus the estimated cost of operating Sylvan Pass.
-Because fewer park OSVs would be required under this alternative, actual costs may be slightly lower, but any reduction would not change the overall impact of these costs on park operations.
-The cost for implementing alternative 3 would be approximately \$124,868 less than funding for the past three winter seasons (2009/2010 to 2011/2012).
+Because fewer park OSV would be required under this alternative, actual costs may be slightly lower, but any reduction would not change the overall impact of these costs to park operations.
+Cost for implementing alternative 3 would be approximately \$124,868) less than funding for the past three winter seasons (2009/2010 to 2011/2012).
 The necessary funds and staff resources would be available for implementing this alternative.
-It is expected that the impacts from costs under this alternative would have little to no effect on park management and operations because of similar costs for current wintertime operations.
+It is expected that the impacts from costs under this alternative would have little to no effect on park management and operations as it of similar costs to current wintertime operations.
 Therefore, impacts under alternative 3 to park operations and management would be long-term, negligible to minor adverse.

 Impacts on park operations and management from other past, present, and reasonably foreseeable future actions would be the same as described for alternative 1.
 These impacts would result from activities within the park that require additional time and resources from NPS staff during the winter months.
-These activities include past construction projects (the construction of a new West Entrance and the East Entrance Road) as well as the current and future operation of these projects.
-In addition to these construction projects, visitor activities occurring outside the interior of the park would require staff time and resources (managing the park concessioners and other services and providing ranger-led winter programs).
-The impacts of these past, present, and reasonably foreseeable future actions, combined with the long-term negligible to minor adverse impacts of alternative 3, would result in long-term negligible to minor adverse cumulative impacts, to which alternative 3 would contribute a large amount because winter use management activities would constitute a large portion of the park's operating budget during the winter season.
+These activities include past construction projects (the construction of a new west entrance and the east entrance road) as well as the current and future operation of these projects.
+In addition to these construction projects, visitor activities occurring outside of the interior of the park would require staff time and resources (managing the park concessioners and other services and providing ranger-led winter programs).
+The impacts of these past, present, and reasonably foreseeable future actions, combined with the long-term negligible to minor adverse impacts of alternative 3, would result in long-term negligible to minor adverse cumulative impacts, of which alternative 3 would contribute a large amount because winter use management activities would constitute a large portion of the park's operating budget during the winter season.

-Alternative 3 would result in long-term negligible to minor adverse impacts on park operations and management because the staffing and resource requirements for the implementation of the alternative would likely be met with existing funding sources.
-Cumulative impacts under alternative 3 would be long-term negligible to minor adverse, to which alternative 3 would contribute a large part.
+Alternative 3 would result in long-term negligible to minor adverse impacts to park operations and management because the staffing and resource requirements for implementation of the alternative would likely be met with existing funding sources and because costs would be slightly less than current operations.
+Cumulative impacts under alternative 3 would be long-term negligible to minor adverse, of which alternative 3 would constitute a large part.